 Call To Schedule Your Free Initial Consultation

 Do not give up when your home is facing a foreclosure sale.
-Contact Rubin & Licatesi, P.C., to discuss your legal options.
+Contact Licatesi Law Group, LLP, to discuss your legal options.
 You can reach our lawyers by calling 516-712-2969 or online here.
 We have office locations in Brooklyn and Garden City, and we represent clients throughout New York City and Nassau County.